ComposableFi/composable/code/xcvm/semantic.md

 ### Registers

-Each interpreter keeps track of persistent states during and across executions, which are stored in different registers.
+Each Executor keeps track of persistent states during and across executions, which are stored in different registers.
 Register values are always updated during execution and can be observed by other contracts.

 #### Result Register